8 Best eSIMs for Japan Travel: Honest 2026 Verdict

 7. Airalo: Best for Low Data Plans

-One of the best things about Airalo is that you can try them out for free with their 1GB for 1 day welcome offer.
-Their other plans range from low data options of 1, 2, or 3GB up to 20GB across 30 days, all of which can be purchased and activated straight from the great and user-friendly app.
+Airalo is one of the most popular eSIM marketplaces in the world, and Japan is no exception.
+Their plans range from low data options of 1, 2, or 3GB up to 20GB across 30 days, all of which can be purchased and activated straight from the great and user-friendly app.
 Airalo is awesome for frequent eSIM buyers, as with every purchase, you’ll get 5% back in Airmoney to spend on your next Airalo eSIM.

 🎁